John Wieners: Later life

 Black Sparrow Press released two collections edited by Raymond Foye: Selected Poems: 1958-1984 and Cultural Affairs in Boston, in 1986 and 1988 respectively.
-A previously unpublished journal by Wieners came out in 1996, entitled The Journal of John Wieners is to be called 707 Scott Street for Billie Holliday 1959, documenting his life in San Francisco around the time of The Hotel Wentley Poems.
+A previously unpublished journal by Wieners came out in 1996, entitled The Journal of John Wieners was to be called 707 Scott Street for Billie Holliday 1959, documenting his life in San Francisco around the time of The Hotel Wentley Poems.

 At the Guggenheim Museum in 1999, Wieners gave one of his last public readings, celebrating an exhibit by the painter Francesco Clemente.
 A collaboration between the two, Broken Women, was also published.

 Wieners died on March 1, 2002, at Massachusetts General Hospital in Boston, having collapsed a few days previously after an evening attending a party with his friend and publisher Charley Shively.

 Works

-Wieners was a Beat poet, and his poems combine accounts of sexual and drug-related experimentations.
+Wieners was a Beat poet, and his poems combined accounts of sexual and drug-related experimentations.
 Like most Beat writers, Wieners included improvised influences of jazz in the lyrical structure of his works.

-As a Beat writer, he used his writings to express his opinions on certain issues.
-One of them involving poverty and the working class.
+As a Beat writer, he used his writings to express his opinions on certain issues, including poverty and the working class.
 His poem, Children of the Working Class expresses the horror of children working intense jobs in order to help out their families and how these jobs affect them.
 Wieners' poem can be compared to William Blake's poem The Chimney Sweeper, in which they both call out the horrors of child labor.

 Though a Beat writer, he isn't well known.
 In regards to Wieners, Allen Ginsberg said, "Wieners, in a way, is one of the greatest poets around, or, certainly, the most Romantic, and doomed, poet around, compared to everyone else, and he's not well known."

 Legacy

 Kidnap Notes Next, a collection of poems and journal entries edited by Jim Dunn, was published posthumously in 2002.

 A Book of Prophecies was published in 2007 from Bootstrap Press.
 The manuscript was discovered in the Kent State University archive's collection by poet Michael Carr.
 It was a journal written by Wieners in 1971, and opens with a poem titled 2007.

 His papers are held at the University of Delaware.

 In September 2015, City Lights Bookstore & Publishers released Stars Seen in Person: Selected Journals of John Wieners, which offers selections from four of Wieners' previously unpublished journals written between 1955 and 1969.
 These journals capture a post-war bohemian world that no longer exists, seen through the prism of Wieners' sense of glamour.

 In October 2015, Wave Books published Supplication which was touted, at the time of its publication, as the first comprehensive selection of Wieners' poetry to have been published in 15 years.

+In 2017 the international quarterly Four by Two magazine, in collaboration with Raymond Foye, ran a series of previously unpublished letters from Wieners circa the 1950s and 1960s, to figures including Diane di Prima and Michael Rumaker.
+Several rarely seen poems from the same period were also included.